kdandy/Cloudwarehouse/README.md

 ## About the Author

-engJoy is created by <a href="https://kdandy.com">jaden</a>.
+Cloudwarehouse is created by <a href="https://kdandy.com">jaden</a>.

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/kdandy/engjoy/issues/new) here on GitHub.
+[Open a new issue](https://github.com/kdandy/cloudwarehouse/issues/new) here on GitHub.

 ## Donate